sebug/require-parallel-optimizer/README.md

 The program takes the require.build.js file and creates multiple versions of it, each only containing a subset of modules.
 It then runs r.js on these files in parallel.

+After the modules have been bundled we have to minify the rest of the files.
+This is not yet integrated, but while I'm working on it:

+	node calculate_missing_files.js ../bundle-sources ../bundle-output/build | node uglify_explicit.js ../bundle-sources ../bundle-output/build